josecamachop/MEDA-Toolbox/toolbox/bigData/README.txt

 	- Lmodel update routines: updateEwma.m, updateIterative.m

-	- file management routines: add_data.m, add_indices.m, cfilesys.m, read_data.m, read_indices.m, VCfile.m
+	- file management routines: addData.m, addDndices.m, cfilesys.m, readData.m, readIndices.m, VCfile.m

 You may find an example of use in the Examples\Networkmetric\KDD directory.